 One of my favorite fruity cocktails by far is the Prickly Pear Margarita.
-This vibrant pink concoction is even more delicious, and easier to make than the green-hued standby.
+This vibrant pink concoction is even more delicious than the green-hued standby.
+Store-bought prickly pear syrup yields a consistently perfect cocktail that’s great for any season.

 What are prickly pears?